Electrico: 2006–2007: Rise through the Ranks

 On 26 February 2007, Singapore broadsheet The Straits Times reported that Electrico's break from the limelight was scheduled to be from six months to a year, and that they would return sometime in late March 2008.
-Lead guitarist Sassoon was quoted saying, " The break will give us time to recuperate, evaluate the band and write new material."
+Lead guitarist Sassoon was quoted saying, "The break will give us time to recuperate, evaluate the band and write new material."

-On 21 May 2007, Electrico won their 2nd Top Local English Pop Song award at the 12th COMPASS awards ceremony for 'Good Time'.
+On 21 May 2007, Electrico won their second Top Local English Pop Song award at the 12th COMPASS awards ceremony for "Good Time".

-2008–2009: We Satellites, breakup, National Day parade theme song
+2008–2009: We Satellites, National Day parade theme song

-The band had uploaded a new song titled 'Everybody's Here' on their official MySpace site.

-On 10 March 2008, Electrico posted a message on their MySpace blog which revealed details of free exclusive download of Everybody's Here from 17 March onwards.
+On 10 March 2008, Electrico uploaded a new song, "Everybody's Here", on their official Myspace site, with a message revealing details of free exclusive download from 17 March onwards.
 Lead singer David Tan said that the song was written for youths or anybody who feels lost, desolated, low in self-esteem, in despair, and all the negative things people face.
-Everybody's Here has been released on 987FM for the week 17 March 2008.
+"Everybody's Here" was released on 987FM for the week 17 March 2008.

-On 13 May 2008, The Straits Times reported a press release by Electrico that lead guitarist, Sassoon had left the band on 7 April earlier in the year.
-The band said, "With his demanding and gruelling career in the legal sector, Sassoon had long wanted to take a break from the band to focus his energy on his legal profession.".
+On 13 May 2008, The Straits Times reported a press release by Electrico that Sassoon, the lead guitarist, had left the band on 7 April.
+The band said, "With his demanding and gruelling career in the legal sector, Sassoon had long wanted to take a break from the band to focus his energy on his legal profession".
 Electrico decided against a replacement guitarist.
-Sassoon in an interview later and revealed he left the band due to different visions and formed a new band, In Each Hand A Cutlass.
+In a later interview, Sassoon revealed he left the band due to different visions and formed a new band, In Each Hand A Cutlass.

 On 27 May 2008, The Straits Times announced that Electrico won 2 awards at the 13th annual COMPASS awards ceremony.

-They were awarded their 3rd Top Local English Pop Song for Runaway and frontman David Tan was awarded the COMPASS Young Composer of the Year.
+They were awarded their third Top Local English Pop Song, for "Runaway", while frontman David Tan was awarded the COMPASS Young Composer of the Year.

-Electrico has been nominated for 2 categories in the 3rd instalment of Power98 Singapore Music Awards.
-They were nominated in the Best Singapore Band and Best Local Song for Everybody's Here.
+Electrico was nominated for two categories in the 3rd Power 98 Singapore Music Awards: Best Singapore Band and Best Local Song for "Everybody's Here".